 PKU is located in the northwest part of Beijing.
 Its beautiful campus is set on the prior site of royal gardens and is notable for traditional Chinese landscaping and historic buildings.
 The University is proximate to historic sites such as the Summer Palace and Old Summer Palace, as well as a commercial district called Wudao kou, where local residents and international students go for shopping and entertainment.
 A city railway in Wudao kou offers a convenient connection to the downtown area of Beijing.

 Students can also participate in optional cultural activities, such as Taiji boxing, Taiji sword, Chinese calligraphy, Chinese songs, and cooking, which usually meet in the afternoon.
 In addition, cultural tours will be arranged by the program.
 Historically, these have included visits to the Great Wall, the Forbidden City, the Beijing Opera, 798 Art Community, the Temple of Heaven, and the Chinese Acrobats.
-A finalized schedule of tours for 2014 will be posted here in the near future.

 MHC students who complete the program successfully will receive a total of 8 credits.
 These credits count against the maximum of 8 summer school credits that students may use toward the Mount Holyoke degree.
 (Students who have already transferred in some summer credits may petition for an exception to the 8-credit limit.)
 Students from other colleges should consult their home institution about credit transfer.

 Students will live in double rooms in PKU's modern dormitories.
-Rooms are equipped with air conditioning, television, refrigerator, and private bath.
+Rooms are equipped with air conditioning, television, refrigerator, and a private bath.
 Every floor has a laundry room and kitchen.

 McCulloch Center for Global Initiatives